 The south of the district has been an industry location for almost a century.
-Prestigious international companies such as Bombardier Transportation, Riva Stahl GmbH, Wall AG, Nycomed AG and Orafol Europe GmbH are based or have branches here.
+Prestigious international companies such as Bombardier Transportation, Riva Stahl GmbH, Wall AG, TAKEDA GmbH and ORAFOL Europe GmbH are based or have branches here.
 The towns of Oranienburg, Velten and Hennigsdorf form a regional growth area in this regard.

 The district is served by the A24 motorway that interconnects Hamburg and Berlin, and the Oder-Havel waterway with an inland port in Velten.